11ma/tip-calc/README.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Hide/Show the answer to a question when the question is clicked
+- Calculate the correct tip and total cost of the bill per person

 ### Screenshot